marksteve/lektor-github-repos/README.md

 ## Use in your templates

 The plugin adds `get_github_repos()` and `get_top_github_repos()` to the template context.
-Both accepts the same parameters as with the user repos API call (https://developer.github.com/v3/repos/#list-your-repositories).
+Both accept the same parameters as with the user repos API call (https://developer.github.com/v3/repos/#list-your-repositories).
 `get_top_github_repos` also sorts repos by stargazers and accepts an additional param `count`.